imagej/imagej.github.io/_pages/scripting/jython/index.md

 It is even possible to use most of opencv functionalities within Jython/Fiji.
 There are several options (see the [wiki page about opencv](/software/opencv)), yet the most straight forward is probably IJ-OpenCV which is available via the update sites.
 It will automatically download the necessary packages and dependencies in your Fiji installation.

 A manual installation is also possible by putting the jar packages in the jar folder of imageJ.
-They are avalaible on the [IJopenCV github](https://github.com/joheras/IJ-OpenCV), which even provides a maven option.
+They are available on the [IJopenCV github](https://github.com/joheras/IJ-OpenCV), which even provides a maven option.

 #### Matrices